 I’ve only made this with my speckled roaster and my Dutch enamel (like a Le Crueset).
 Both have lids and are just large enough to fit the roast and vegetables (if used).
 The speckled pan is my favorite.
 These roasters have stood the test of time, cost next to nothing, and turn out perfect meals every time.
-My speckled pot is pictured below.
+My speckled pot is pictured and linked, below.
 I have a small (for roast) and larger one (for larger birds).
 I use the small for roast.

 What seasonings do I use for London Broil?

 The seasoning I use to flavor this London Broil help to elevate the flavors and make this dish SO delicious.
 I use one packet of ranch dressing mix to add to the meat, and it adds so much yummy flavor.
 I also add one packet of au jus gravy mix.
 Adding these seasoning packets makes it super easy to keep this dish uncomplicated and still savory and yummy.

 Why do I brown the London Broil before roasting?